In this article:

 The myelin sheath is the insulating covering that surrounds the nerves, and one of its functions is to quickly and efficiently transmit electrical impulses.
 Thus, a vitamin B12 deficiency can cause irreversible damage to the nerves.

 The overall scientific literature has presented conflicting data on the role of B vitamins in maintaining or improving skeletal health.

 Several observational studies have demonstrated a link between inadequate intake of B vitamins and an increased risk of hip fracture, while other trials point to the opposite.

-Results of some studies showed that the overconsumption of vitamins B6 and B12 may even contribute to weak bones in older adults, thereby making them increasingly prone to hip fractures.
+Results of some studies showed that the overconsumption of vitamins B6 and B12 might even contribute to weak bones in older adults, thereby making them increasingly prone to hip fractures.

-Note: You should always consult your doctor before starting any supplement to see if it is suitable for you and to know the appropriate dosage.
+Note: Always consult your doctor before starting any supplement to see if it is suitable for you and to know the appropriate dosage.
 The same applies to vitamin B12 supplementation, which is only beneficial when taken in proper amounts.
 Both inadequate and excessive intake of this vital vitamin can adversely affect your health.

-Once a patient has been evaluated and diagnosed by his/her primary care physician, treatment is tailored according to case-specific medical findings.
+Once a patient has been evaluated and diagnosed by his/her primary care physician about vitamin B12 deficiency, treatment is tailored according to case-specific medical findings.